espocrm/documentation/docs/development/metadata/app-entity-manager.md

 *As of v8.0.*

-Hooks processed when a new custom entity type is craeted.
+Hooks processed when a new custom entity type is created.

 ## deleteHookClassNameList